 To create a breeding record for a specific animal, you'll first select that animal from your Livestock list.
 Navigate to Livestock, choose Animals, and find the animal you'd like to work with.
 Next, select the Breeding menu, and click the button to Record Breeding.
 You'll see a new window pop up asking for information about the Breeding.

-If you select Artificial Insemination or Embryo Transfer as your method, you can also add information about the technician who preformed the procedure, and reduce your semen or embryo inventory if you're tracking that as a Resource.
+If you select Artificial Insemination as your method, you can also add information about the technician who performed the procedure, and reduce your semen inventory if you're tracking that as a Resource.

 After supplying your details, click Create to save the record.
 You will see the animal's details updated with the new breeding status, and the date exposed.
 The sire from the breeding record is also displayed for easy reference.